JohannesHupfeld/CookBook/README.md

 # Sinatra CookBook

-A simple Recipe Cook Book Sinatra application in which anyone can create an account with a name, email and password. they can then login to their account and create a recipe, see all recipes in the recipe index and they can also edit and delete their own recipes.
+A simple Recipe Cook Book Sinatra application in which anyone can create an account with a name, email and password.
+They can then login to their account and create a recipe, see all recipes in the recipe index and they can also edit and delete their own recipes.

 ## Installation